Sujeet2898/Important-Data-Structures-Algorithms/README.md

 29. Serialize and Deserialize Binary Tree
 30. Binary Tree to Doubly Linked List(DLL)
 31. Print all k-sum paths in a binary tree
+32. Check Mirror in N-ary tree
+33. Maximum sum of nodes in Binary tree such that no two are adjacent

 ----------------------------------------
 9. Binary Search Trees